skip to Main Content

 Are you facing assault charges in Virginia?
 If so, the distinction between “simple assault” and “aggravated assault” is more than just a matter of terminology.
 It could affect the severity of any penalties you might face and how your lawyer strategizes your legal defense.

 Although many jurisdictions have separate legal definitions for these two offenses, Virginia has its own specific ways of categorizing and penalizing assaultive behavior.
-Here’s what you need to know.
+Here’s what you need to know on the difference between simple assault and aggravated assault.

 What Is Aggravated Assault in Virginia?